 By: Janelle Schlueter, MS, LPC, NCC, CCTP

-Begin Trauma Counseling at Our Center in Katy, TX!
+Begin Therapy and Find Healing after Trauma in Katy, TX!

-If you would like more help with trauma triggers, one of the therapists at The Counseling Center at Cinco Ranch can help!
-To begin counseling in Katy Texas, follow these three steps:
+If you are ready to find healing after trauma, one of the therapists at The Counseling Center at Cinco Ranch can help!
+We provide counseling and mental health services.
+To begin counseling in Katy, TX follow these three steps:

-- Contact our office to set up an appointment or to get more information on therapy for children.
+- Contact our office to set up an appointment or to learn more about emotionally focused therapy.

-- Meet with one of our understanding therapists
+- Meet with one of our knowledgeable therapists.

 Other Therapy Services We Offer:

 Here at The Counseling Center at Cinco Ranch, we offer counseling services for people of all ages in areas including counseling for kids, counseling for young adults, teen counseling, couples counseling, eating disorder treatment, men’s issues, women’s issues, anxiety treatment, depression therapy, trauma counseling, family therapy, and group counseling.
 Our therapists strive to post blogs regularly.
 We provide helpful information on a variety of mental health topics.
 To learn more about our therapists and counseling services, please reach out to the Counseling Center today!